First Scholars FAQ

 - Three social events throughout each semester

-- Weekly meetings with your peer mentor
+- Attend meetings with professional staff and your peer mentor

 - This is a very student-involved program.
-If you intend to go home weekly, then this might not be the most appropriate program for you
+If you intend to go home weekly, then this might not be the most appropriate program for you.

 What is the purpose or mission of the First Scholars?
 Accordion Closed